My Pages

 The initial part of the Broad Brook Trail was a mixture of snow, ice and bare ground.
 I put on my microspikes at this point.

-There's not much elevation gain on the Broad Brook Trail early on but there was a few stretches of up where the ice was annoying.
+There's not much elevation gain on the Broad Brook Trail early on but there were a few stretches of up where the ice was annoying.

-The yellow blazed Agawon Trail has quite a few switchbacks, and in several sections, is fairly steep.
-At least there wasn't much snow to deal with.
+The yellow-blazed Agawon Trail has plenty of switchbacks and some fairly steep sections, but at least there wasn’t much snow to contend with.

-Eventually you reach the red blazed The Dome Trail, which runs the ridge north to the summit.
-The trail seemed like it was some sort of old woods road due to the width.
-It was also a stream in spot due to the melting snow.
+Eventually, you come to the red-blazed Dome Trail, which follows the ridge north to the summit.
+The trail felt like an old woods road because of its width and, in some spots, had turned into a stream from the melting snow.

-Someone had hiked a day or two ahead of me and it was clear with their postholes.
-If you look closely, you can see thousands and thousands of snowfleas.
+Someone had hiked a day or two ahead of me, leaving clear postholes in the snow.
+If you look closely, you can see thousands upon thousands of snow fleas.

-As you near the summit of The Dome, the trail runs through this spruce-fir area.
+As you near the summit of The Dome, The Dome Trail meanders through a spruce-fir forest.

-The summit area for The Dome (elevation 2748').
-I thought there might be a higher point to the north side of the summit ridge so I bushwhacked over.
-The trees on the summit obstruct any chance for views sadly.
+The wooded summit of The Dome sits at 2,748 feet.
+Thinking there might be a higher spot on the north side of the ridge, I bushwhacked over, but the trees at the top unfortunately block any chance of a view.

-Not sure how I missed this chair and loveseat combo out here in the woods on my way up but i definitely noticed it on the way down.
-It right next to a short stretch of a snowmobile trail that you walk along.
+Not sure how I missed this chair and loveseat combo out in the woods on my way up, but I definitely noticed it on the way down.
+It’s right next to a short stretch of snowmobile trail that you walk along.

-As I was heading back to the car, I got this view of Mount Greylock through the trees.
+On my way back to the car, I caught a glimpse of Mount Greylock framed by the trees.

 This section of The Dome Trail was pretty straight forward and through nice open woods.
 The snow will hopefully be gone soon.